KMK-ONLINE/workstation/README.md

 **Warning**
 - We have merged Ubuntu **18.04** specific changes into master, if you're provisioning Ubuntu 16.04, checkout the branch `ubuntu-16.04`
-- We changed ansible to be installed via official ppa.
-If you want to run `install.sh` be sure to uninstall ansible and python-pip beforehand.
+- In `install.sh`, we changed ansible to be installed via official ppa.
+Be sure to uninstall ansible if you previously installed it with pip.
+Also, pip installed with apt will be removed by `dhellmann.python-dev`

 ## Pre-Tasks